High School Service Program

 When you reach the Galapagos, every step (and splash) you take will feel like an adventure.
 Explore gorgeous beaches unique to each island.
-Swim, snorkel and SCUBA dive amongst reefs and sealife of all shapes and sizes.
+Swim and snorkel amongst reefs and sea life of all shapes and sizes.
 Observe the abundant wildlife, including sea lions, giant tortoises and blue-footed boobies.
-Spend a day with a local family to connect with Ecuadorian culture and practise Spanish.
-As you hike the highlands of Santa Cruz Island, take in the uniqueness of the different islands adn stroll along the shores, you’ll quickly understand why naturalist Charles Darwin called the Galapagos “a little world within itself.”
+Spend a day with a local family to connect with Ecuadorian culture and practice Spanish.
+As you hike the highlands of Santa Cruz Island, take in the uniqueness of the different islands and stroll along the shores, you’ll quickly understand why naturalist Charles Darwin called the Galapagos “a little world within itself.”

 ACTIVITIES AND EXCURSIONS

-Learn about the the historic Galapagos National Park
+- Learn about the historic Galapagos National Park

-Cruise over to Bartolome to see Blue Footed Booby colonies
+- Cruise over to North Seymour island to see blue-footed booby colonies

 Monica Alvear is an artist, educator, farmer and mother of three girls.
 Originally from Guayaquil, Ecuador, Monica followed her passion for the environment and the study of biology to the Galapagos Islands 40 years ago.
 Back then tourism was almost nonexistent.
 Now that the immense popularity of tourism on the islands has caused environmental degradation, she works to develop sustainable alternatives for visitors to learn about this fascinating archipelago.